85 % of the commercial fish population in the oceans is used to its maximum or even overused.

 So far, the fish feed has been tested on a small scale.
 The results have been positive; the fish grow at the same rate as the reference fish and in a taste evaluation done by experts, the fish fed on insects tasted more like wild-caught fish than the reference fish fed on traditional feed.

-- An increased demand for Swedish environmentally friendly farmed fish
+- An increased demand for Swedish sustainably farmed fish

 - Support for the development of commercially viable forms of production in Sweden of alternative feed